 Depending on one’s perspective, printing did not only have positive effects: pamphlets or other socially critical opinions found their way into the general public, the nobility or the church were denigrated.
 But the added value for society must urgently be taken into account in such a change.
 Slowly, the book did assert itself, but manuscripts were still produced by human hands for a long time – a decision, too.
 And what do we have today?
 Quickly produced books, dissemination of important opinions, knowledge for all!
 The machine does the work, decides what is in it, if and when it will be published: That is the authority of man.

 Just as fear prevailed during the media upheaval from the 16th century onwards, so also today fear of digitisation prevailed.
-The difference, however, is that today the amount of information is growing much faster, and such a rapid development is frightening.
+The difference, however, is that today the amount of information is growing much faster, especially since the beginning of the corona crisis, and such a rapid development is frightening.
 But precisely for this reason, digitisation should be regarded as a helpful tool.
 If we can use software to determine which content reaches whom and when: Why shouldn’t we take advantage of this?
-In the end, the final authority in deciding whether these contents are published is still the human being – a control, quite analogous, of flesh and blood and the human brain.
-We are already big.
+In the end, the final authority in deciding whether these contents are published is still the human being – a control, quite analogous.

 But like every medal, there are two sides to this.
 What people really seem to be afraid of is not just the supposed loss of decisions, but that their job will not survive digitization.
 This concern is also justified.
 The speed of digitisation demands rapid action on the part of companies and politicians, because after all, a cultural change is just around the corner and this door will soon be opened.